-When parents enter your building one of the first things that they see is the door.
+When parents enter your building one of the first things, they see is the lobby or parent board.
 This is a great place to post key information such as: upcoming events, party information, field trip information, scheduled closings, policy reminders and more.